4 Vesta: Geology

 On the basis of the sizes of V-type asteroids (thought to be pieces of Vesta's crust ejected during large impacts), and the depth of Rheasilvia crater (see below), the crust is thought to be roughly 10 km thick.

 Findings from the Dawn spacecraft have found evidence that the troughs that wrap around Vesta could be graben formed by impact-induced faulting (see Troughs section above), meaning that Vesta has more complex geology than other asteroids.
-Vesta's differentiated interior implies that it was in hydrostatic equilibrium and thus a dwarf planet in the past, but it is not today.
 The impacts that created the Rheasilvia and Veneneia craters occurred when Vesta was no longer warm and plastic enough to return to an equilibrium shape, distorting its once rounded shape and prohibiting it from being classified as a dwarf planet today.

 Regolith

 Vesta's surface is covered by regolith distinct from that found on the Moon or asteroids such as Itokawa.
 This is because space weathering acts differently.
 Vesta's surface shows no significant trace of nanophase iron because the impact speeds on Vesta are too low to make rock melting and vaporization an appreciable process.
 Instead, regolith evolution is dominated by brecciation and subsequent mixing of bright and dark components.
 The dark component is probably due to the infall of carbonaceous material, whereas the bright component is the original Vesta basaltic soil.